RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-adaptive.md

 The Linux Kernel has had XAC support since version 3.17.<br>
 As the XAC outputs standard xinput we don't see any reason why this should not work with RetroDECK.

-None of the team owns a XAC we would love to hear from your experiences using it with RetroDECK. <br>
+None on the RetroDECK Team owns a XAC, but we would love to hear from your experiences using it with RetroDECK. <br>

 If there is something we in the team can help you with, maybe we can design a better general Steam Input profile for the XAC or any other feedback feel free to contact us on Discord.